 However, this study used standard oil-based ubiquinone.
 Remember the pesky problem of CoQ10 being hard to absorb?
-That comes into play when calculating the amount you should take to support healthy egg quality.
+That comes into play when calculating the amount you should take to support healthy egg quality in women.

 If you are taking a product formulated with enhanced absorption technology you can take a lower dose since it results in a 3-6 times higher “absorbed dose.”

-Dr. Richard Sherbahn of the Advanced Fertility Center of Chicago writes that the recommended dose of CoQ10 for female fertility varies between 50 mg and 600 mg a day, divided into multiple doses.
+Dr. Richard Sherbahn of the Advanced Fertility Center of Chicago writes that the recommended dose of CoQ10 varies between 50 mg and 600 mg a day, divided into multiple doses.
 He goes on to say that CoQ10 is most often recommended at doses of 100 to 300 mg a day and that up to 1,200 mg a day is considered safe.